Jade Moore

-Jade Ellis Moore (born 22 October 1990) is an English footballer who plays as a midfielder for Reading of the Women's Super League, on loan from Manchester United.
+Jade Ellis Moore (born 22 October 1990) is an English retired footballer who played as a midfielder.

-She has previously played in England for Reading, Notts County, Birmingham City, Leeds United and Lincoln City, for Orlando Pride in the National Women's Soccer League, and Atlético Madrid in the Spanish Primera División.
+She has previously played in England for Manchester United, Reading, Notts County, Birmingham City, Leeds United and Lincoln City, for Orlando Pride in the National Women's Soccer League, and Atlético Madrid in the Spanish Primera División.
 Moore represented England at junior levels and made her debut for the senior national team in 2012.
 She represented her country at UEFA Women's Euro 2013 and both the 2015 and 2019 FIFA Women's World Cup, winning a bronze medal in 2015.

 Club career

 Moore joined Lincoln City from Doncaster Rovers Belles in 2005.
 In 2007 Moore signed for Leeds United and played in that season's FA Women's Cup final defeat to Arsenal.
 She also started a 3–1 Premier League Cup final win over Everton on 11 February 2010, to help Leeds win their first major silverware.
 In December 2010, Moore was revealed to have signed for Birmingham City's FA WSL squad.

 Moore started against Chelsea in the 2012 FA Women's Cup Final, which Birmingham eventually won after a penalty shootout.
 In June 2016, Moore and teammate Jo Potter both bought out the last six months of their Birmingham City contracts and left the club as free agents.
 Despite the players' long service, a statement on Birmingham City Ladies' website called the development "an excellent deal for the club".

 Later that month Moore and Potter joined Notts County on short term deals until the end of the 2016 FA WSL season.
 Less than a year later, however, the club folded before the 2017 FA WSL Spring Series.
 Becoming a free agent, Moore joined Reading along with teammates Jo Potter and Kirsty Linnett in May 2017.

 On 1 April 2020, Moore signed for Orlando Pride in the NWSL, the first time she had signed outside of England.
 The season was postponed due to the coronavirus pandemic with the NWSL eventually scheduling a smaller schedule 2020 NWSL Challenge Cup tournament.
 However, on 22 June 2020, the team withdrew from the tournament following positive COVID-19 tests among both players and staff.